-The SAFESEAS D-2D plan-view plot (Figure 4.3-2) consists of modifications of the following four D-2D surface observation plots: (1) the METAR plot, (2) the fixed buoy plot, (3) the drifting buoy and ship report plot, and (4) the mesonet plot.
+The SAFESEAS D-2D plan-view plot (Figure 4.3-2) consists of modifications of the following five D-2D surface observation plots: (1) the METAR plot, (2) the fixed buoy plot, (3) the drifting buoy and ship report plot, (4) the mesonet plot, and (5) the MAROB plot.
 The SAFESEAS plots differ from their non-SAFESEAS counterparts in that the SAFESEAS plots include only those reports within the WFO-configured monitoring area.
-All four SAFESEAS D-2D plots are loaded together as a multi-load graphic.
+All five SAFESEAS D-2D plots are loaded together as a multi-load graphic.

-The SAFESEAS plan-view plots for a given frame time (nominal hour) include reports from 30 minutes before the hour to 29 minutes past the hour.
+The SAFESEAS plan-view plots for a given frame time (nominal hour) include reports from 20 minutes before the hour to 40 minutes past the hour.
 The plotted report is always the report nearest the top of the hour (D-2D default behavior), regardless of whether a newer report has been received.
 Thus, the plotted observations do not necessarily correspond to the threat level displayed by the monitor icon or by the zone/station table.